Gemma Ruegg: Early life

 From the age of 16, Gemma had an alcohol addiction and suffered with depression and self-harm.
 When the family doctor advised her to join a gym, Gemma took up boxing as a source of focus, it turned her life around.
 She said:

-She married Danny Ruegg in 2016 and has eight children; six of her own and two step-children.
+She married Danny Ruegg in 2016 and has seven children; she also has 5 step-children.
 Following her doctor's guidelines, she trained throughout her pregnancy and regularly takes her children with her to the gym.

 Career

 Mixed Martial Arts

 Gemma had two professional bouts as a bantamweight fighter, and one amateur bout, both with promoter House of Pain.

 Pro Boxing

 After winning two regional titles in two different weight categories at the Queensbury Boxing League, Gemma was granted her professional licence in June 2021.
 She signed with Dorset boxing promoter Steve Bendall, at SK4 Promotions.

 Combat Dollies

 In 2016, Gemma set up the fitness apparel clothing brand Combat Dollies.
 She stated:

 Her gymwear has been featured in the 28th season of the TV show The Ultimate Fighter, worn by Invicta fighting champion MMA fighter Pannie Kianzad.

 She is the sole director of the company.